dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1601.md

 1. Make sure that the correct control is selected in the UserForm.

 2. Make sure the Properties window is visible.
-(Press F4 if it’s not.)
+(Press F4 if it's not.)

 3. In the Properties window, click the property that you want to change.